WuTech256/Interview/Embedded/SYSTICK.md

 SysTick is a 24-bit down-counting timer built into the Cortex-M core.
+It counts down from the value in the LOAD register to zero, sets the COUNTFLAG, and then automatically reloads the value from LOAD.

-It counts down from the value in the LOAD register to zero, sets the count flag, then reloads automatically.
+It has three main registers: LOAD for the reload value, VAL for the current counter value, and CTRL to enable the timer, enable interrupts, and select the clock source.

-It has 3 main registers: LOAD for the reload value, VAL for the current value, and CTRL to enable the timer, enable interrupts, and choose the clock source.
-To create a delay, compute the reload value from the desired delay times the system clock.
+The reload value is calculated based on the desired tick period and the system clock frequency.
+For example, to generate a 1 millisecond tick with a 16 MHz clock, the reload value is 16,000 - 1.

-For example, 16,000 ticks for 1 millisecond at 16 megahertz.
-You can either poll the count flag in a loop for a simple blocking delay, or enable the SysTick interrupt to generate a periodic tick, like 1 millisecond, which an RTOS uses as the heartbeat for its scheduler
+SysTick can be used in two common ways.
+For simple timing or blocking delays, software can poll the COUNTFLAG until the counter reaches zero.
+Alternatively, SysTick can generate periodic interrupts by enabling the SysTick interrupt.
+This periodic interrupt is commonly used as the system time base for an RTOS scheduler, for example generating a 1 millisecond tick to manage task delays and scheduling.